Bures-online.co.uk

 Colour Images taken 2007

-In 1917 Mrs Thomas Clarke was registered as "Pleasure Boat prop (The Boat House)"
+She was also registered as "Pleasure Boat prop (The Boat House)"

 By 1927 - 1937 Arthur Mussett was now listed as the proprietor.